 This course studies the development of medicine as a profession and as a social institution, including medicine's place within the structure of society and its relationship to demographic shifts and social change.
-Also receiving attention is how social class relates to health disparities and to healthcare disparities.
+Also receiving attention is how social class relates to health and healthcare disparities.
 Spring.